Marie-Mai: Version 3.0 (2009-2011)

+In 2010 she contributed the song "Your Favourite Killer" to the soundtrack for Yves Simoneau's comedy film The Bait (L'Appât).

 In 2011, her album Version 3.0 was certified platinum, with 80,000 copies sold.
 She also recorded a duet in the same year with Simple Plan for the song "Jet Lag".
 Later in the same year, she signed with European label and distributor Warner Music France.

 Miroir (2012-2014)

 Prior to her fourth album release, on February 22, 2012, she released the song "Sans cri ni haine", a French cover of "Call Your Girlfriend" by Robyn, as a promotional single.

 Marie-Mai's official website had undergone major upgrade prior to the album.
 A countdown to the day of the release of the album was shown.
 A new logo and the album art of the fourth album were also revealed.

 On August 14, 2012, the first official single of the album "C.O.B.R.A." was released to radio stations, along with a 22-second teaser of the music video.
 As announced by herself on the same date, the new album was to be called "Miroir" and the release date was set to be September 17.

 "Miroir" managed to sell 22,000 units during its first week.
 On October 17, 2012, only a month after the album was released, a press conference was held at the Olympia Theatre in Montreal to announce that the album was certified gold for selling 40,000 copies.
 This press conference was also used to announce the first 2 dates at the Bell Centre of her brand new tour Tournee Miroir, due to kickoff on January 18, 2013, in Granby, Quebec.

 In late 2012, the second single "Jamais ailleurs" was released to Canadian radio stations, while a more acoustic version of the song "Je cours" was chosen as the first single to promote the yet-to-be-released album in France.

 Marie-Mai begins 2013 by launching her fourth tour "Tournee Miroir" on January 18 in Granby, QC.
 The tour will see her perform in front of over 80,000 people across Quebec.

 She performed "C.O.B.R.A".", "Jamais ailleurs" and "Heart Attack" during the Canada Day celebrations in Ottawa on July 1, 2013.
 On July 22, she featured in the benefit concert for the victims of Lac-Mégantic in Lavaltrie, along with 39 other artists.

 She began filming a new music video in mid-July.
 In August 2013, the trailer for the video "Différents" was released, and the full video was available on her YouTube page on September 10, 2013.

 She continued her Tournee Miroir tour in September at the Québec Coliseum.

 On May 2 and 3, she gave 2 concerts at the Bell Centre and closed her Miroir tour after 100 shows.